-Most tooth whiteners fall into one of three categories:
+Most teeth whiteners fit into one of these categories:

-- Over-the-counter whitening products.
-Products that contain whitening agents like hydrogen peroxide or carbamide peroxide bleach the enamel's surface.
-Bleaching agents can be found in whitening toothpastes, gels, trays or strips.
-You can purchase these over-the-counter and use them in the comfort of your home to whiten teeth a few shades over time.
+- Over-the-counter whitening products: These over-the-counter products generally contain whitening agents like hydrogen peroxide or carbamide peroxide, and come in whitening toothpastes, gels, trays, pens or strips.
+They bleach the enamel’s surface and may whiten teeth by a few shades over time.

-- In-office treatment.
-For the most drastic results, you can ask your dentist for an in-office whitening treatment.
-Your dentist applies stronger bleaching agents and monitors the color of your teeth to achieve your optimal shade.
-You may need as few as one treatment.
+- Professional whitening treatments: For dramatic whitening results, talk to your dentist about in-office and at-home professional whitening treatments.
+These professional solutions include more potent bleaching products.
+Plus, your dentist monitors the colour of your teeth during treatment, while you strive to achieve your desired shade.
 Your dentist can formulate your plan based on your specific needs, making this the safest way to whiten.